-Locust Lane Riding Center began in 2005 with Shelly Pelet Galpin's vision to create opportunities to share a personal love of horses with others who would benefit from equestrian activities that promote physical, mental, emotional, and spiritual well-being.
+Locust Lane Riding Center began in 2005 with a vision to create opportunities to share the benefits of equestrian activities that promote physical, emotional, and spiritual well-being.

-Students of all ages and abilities are encouraged to set goals and strive to achieve them, but success is not necessarily determined by the ability to compete.
+Participants of all ages and abilities are encouraged to set personal goals.
 There are countless rewards that come from interacting with horses.
 Participants learn responsibility and leadership from riding and taking care of horses.
 Many of our horses have special stories of past abuse or neglect.
-Some have been rescued from slaughter. some have been rehabilitated from serious injury.
+Some have been rescued from slaughter.
+Some have been rehabilitated from serious injury.

-By interacting with these rescue horses, students are able to identify and relate to them in a powerful and healing way.
+By interacting with these horses, participants are able to identify and relate to them in a powerful and healing way.

 While some riding programs focus on the competitive aspects of equestrian sport, the focus of Locust Lane is primarily on the recreational and therapeutic value of horsemanship.